joelnewcomer/visitoconee/wp-content/plugins/anti-spam/readme.txt

 Anti-spam plugin blocks automatic spam in comments section.
 No captcha.

 == Description ==
-= Anti-spam checks your comments and contact form submissions against our global database, Once comments are checked on the spam database, a self-learning neural network re-checks unfiltered comments, of spam to prevent your site from publishing malicious content. =
+= Anti-spam checks your comments against our global database, Once comments are checked on the spam database, a self-learning neural network re-checks unfiltered comments, of spam to prevent your site from publishing malicious content. =

 ### Features ###
 * Imperceptible spam protection on your site helps you give visitors a convenient and easy way to create an account or post a comment.
 You'll be able to get growth of comments, registrations and increase conversion rates.
 Have a think about the user experience of your product because users do not like to fill out the captcha.